Iraka-C/Skeeetch/gl/docs/en/manual/system.md

 Skeeetch will play a smooth transition animation when you adjust the position of the paper.
 If you are not fond of such a sluggish effect, or such an effect causes lags during your use, turn off transform animation in this setting item.

-### UI layout

-You can toggle UI layout to decide whether you want the layer panel to be on the left or right of the window.

 ### Color theme

 Skeeetch has two internal themes: light and dark.
 Choose the UI style you like with this setting.